 Fiel shared Cleveland's assessment of progress made in building more cohesive and interconnected teams across the special operations force community.

 "SOCOM and [special operations forces] is a team sport.
 It really is the only joint force in the Department of Defense.
 Sometimes you are on offensive, sometimes you are on defense, and sometimes you are on special teams," he said.
 "But we are the only force in the DoD that grows up together."

 Since its activation in 2006, Marine Corps Forces Special Operations Command has hit the ground running with no pause in the pace of its operational missions.
 But looking ahead to a post-Afghanistan future, the command is preparing to transition from landlocked operations to future maritime missions around the world, Sweeney told the audience.

-In another change to come, Marsoc plans to make its battalions regionally focused to better support theater requirements.
+In another change to come, MARSOC plans to make its battalions regionally focused to support theater requirements better.

 In posturing for that future, Sweeney said, the Marines hope to find better ways to integrate the kinds of technologies integrated into the battlefield in Afghanistan.
 If anything, Marine special operators are "too heavy on technology," he said.

 "When I see our teams and our Marines out there, and they have to have five or six sets of equipment to access five or six networks, that is problematic," he said.
 "We are now increasing the burden on the force from a load perspective."